Zy-Zhang/SpCa/README.md

-# SpCa
+# Learning Spatial-context-aware Global Visual Feature Representation for Instance Image Retrieval
-The official implementation of ''Learning Spatial-context-aware Global Visual Feature Representation for Instance Image Retrieval''
+The official implementation with PyTorch